Seychelles fund proves to be Achilles heel for AI employees as bid gets rejected

-New Delhi, March 8 (IANS) A Seychelles-based financial partner has proven to be the weak link in the bid made by a group of Air India employees for the divestment of the national carrier.
+New Delhi: A Seychelles-based financial partner has proven to be the weak link in the bid made by a group of Air India employees for the divestment of the national carrier.

 The transaction advisor to the government, Ernst & Young, informed the employees of Air India that they have been unsuccessful in qualifying for the next phase of the ‘disinvestment acquisition process' on account of inadequate details of the Seychelles-based fund.